cy6erskunk/q-n-a/docs/Organisational-rules.md

 2 The 16 fencers entered who are ranked highest in the most recent official FIE classification

 are exempt from the preliminary phase.
-October 2024

-27

-FIE

 3 Should a fencer who has been entered not turn up, a fine (cf o.31 , table of financial penalties and fines), payable to the FIE, is inflicted on the Federation of the fencer at fault except in a case of force majeure which is duly justified.